sofieseilnacht/MScDissertation_fcnn/README.md

 tbd

-### Simulation Requirements
+### Environment Setup
 All credit goes to Dr. Ian Harrison and his rwl_sims GitHub repo (forked in my own repository) for the creation of the simulations portion of this project.
+All files related to simulation creation (including dependencies) can be found in the Simulation directory.

-To set up the environment and install the necessary dependencies, you can use the provided .yml file.
+This project was developed in virtual environments.
+To set up the environments and install the necessary dependencies, you can use the provided `.yml` files.
 Follow these steps:

 1. Create a Virtual Environment (optional but recommended):

+    For galaxy simulations:

         conda env create -f galsim.yml
         conda activate galsim

+    For FCNN:

+        conda env create -f simuclass.yml
+        conda activate simuclass

 2. Install Dependencies without a Virtual Environment:

-If you prefer not to create a virtual environment, you can use the requirements.txt file to install the necessary dependencies directly:
+If you prefer not to create a virtual environment, you can use the requirements.txt files to install the necessary dependencies directly:

+    For galaxy simulations:
+        pip install -r gal_sim_requirements.txt

+    For FCNN:

         pip install -r requirements.txt

-Important Packages:
+Important Packages for galaxy simulations and the FCNN:
 - numpy
 - pandas
 - astropy
 - matplotlib

-Ensure you have Python installed (version 3.12.4 or later) to run the code.

-### FCNN Requirements
-This project was developed in a virtual environment.
-To set up the environment and install the necessary dependencies, you can use the provided .yml file.
-Follow these steps:

-1. Create a Virtual Environment (optional but recommended):

-        conda env create -f simuclass.yml
-        conda activate simuclass

-2. Install Dependencies without a Virtual Environment:

-If you prefer not to create a virtual environment, you can use the requirements.txt file to install the necessary dependencies directly:

-        pip install -r requirements.txt

-Important Packages:
-- numpy
-- pandas
 - scikit-learn
 - TensorFlow
 - Keras